 Plane windows weren’t always round (well, they’re actually oval, and they weren’t always oval, either).
 They were square or rectangular way back then, but everything worked fine, so no big deal.

-But as commercial air travel started to become more popular in the 1950s, airlines started flying at higher altitudes (here’s why they started doing that).
+But as commercial air travel became more popular in the 1950s, airlines started flying at higher altitudes (here’s why they started doing that and why they flew at higher altitudes during the worst of COVID).
 The planes were pressurized so passengers and crew could survive the lower oxygen levels at 30-35,000 feet, and the cabins were changed to a more cylindrical shape to support the pressure.
 But for whatever reason, the windows were left square/rectangular.

 Unfortunately, corners are always a structural weakness, and due to the severe pressure changes causing eventual metal fatigue, three planes with square windows crashed in the 1950s, because the fuselages tore apart, starting at the windows, during flight.